 Here are some that might seem familiar:

-• Ideas I contributed being re-directed for attribution to one of the men in the room (either immediately or overtime)
+- Ideas I contributed being re-directed for attribution to one of the men in the room (either immediately or over)

 Thank goodness, I have learned that I do not have to stay within environments where microaggressions are commonplace.
 I have also learned how to discern where these types of work environments might be through the use of prior research and keen attention during interview processes.